 The Minahassa Masked Owl is a medium-sized owl with short rounded wings and no ear-tufts.
+The bird takes its name from the Minahassa Peninsula in Sulawesi, where it was first described as a breeding bird.
 It is also known as the Minahassa Barn Owl or the Sulawesi Golden Owl.

 Photo Gallery (2 pictures)

 Description: The facial disc is relatively small, pale cream, tinged reddish, with brownish shading around the eyes and towards

 the base of the bill, which is whitish-cream.
 The rim is rufous-brown with some darker speckles.
 Eyes are blackish-brown.

 The crown to the upper back is greyish-brown, speckled white and black.
 There is a half-collar on the hind neck which is darker than the surrounding plumage.
 The rest of the upperparts are more golden-brownish, somewhat mottled greyish, with relatively large white spots bordered black on their upper half.